-US stock futures pause after rally
+US stocks trade mixed after rally

-U.S. equity futures are trading slightly to the downside, after starting the week with a rally.
+U.S. stocks traded mixed, after starting the week with a rally.

 Continue Reading Below